 But is it emblematic of a seismic shift in consumption habits?
 Or merely a flashy, status-seeking trend doomed to die out whenever urbanites grow tired of dropping $20 on a craft cocktail?
 The fate of a multi-billion industry depends on the answer.

 But any serious whiskey drinker will claim two points of origin matter above all others: the emergence of Scotch whisky in Scotland, around 1495, and the advent of barrel-aged bourbon in present-day Kentucky, likely originating from Scottish immigrants settling the region (a brief linguistics note: the beverage distilled in the US and Ireland is known as ‘whiskey’, but if it's distilled in Scotland, Japan, or Canada it’s known as ‘whisky’; meanwhile, actual laws dictate the specification required to be labeled as Scotch or Bourbon).
+But flash forward a few centuries, and whiskey is a far bigger commodity than fifteenth-century Scottish monks could possibly imagine.
+While Scotch and Bourbon still dominate the higher end of the industry, whiskey producers and sellers are flourishing like never before. |

 Comments